jxmorris12/language_tool_python/README.md

 $ pip install --upgrade language_tool_python
 ```

+### What rules does LanguageTool have?

+Searching for a specific rule to enable or disable?
+Curious the breadth of rules LanguageTool applies?
+This page contains a massive list of all 5,000+ grammatical rules that are programmed into LanguageTool: https://community.languagetool.org/rule/list?lang=en&offset=30&max=10

 ### Customizing Download URL or Path

 To overwrite the host part of URL that is used to download LanguageTool-{version}.zip: